 It's the final countdown!
 In 30 days, you're going to say "I do," but you still have a lot of things to do that are surely keeping stress levels high.

 Consider Adreina Herrera (@spanishdrizzy) who told Brides about a wedding planning hurdle she faced that sent things into a last-minute tailspin.
-"I lost my wedding venue 3 months before my wedding!!
-But we found a new venue and we’re getting married in 2 months.
+"I lost my wedding venue three months before my wedding!!
+But we found a new venue and we’re getting married in two months.
 At this point, I just want to walk down the aisle and say I do until forever," she said, adding, "but that was so stressful for me."

+Herrera elaborated on how wedding planning with her fiancé Michael—her high school sweetheart, whom she got engaged to last August at Peltzer Winery in Temecula—has been a "rollercoaster."
 "He is from Indonesia, I am Hispanic, so our relationship has had its differences, but love is love and we want to spend the rest of our lives together," she says.
-"His family wanted to have 400 guests which made it difficult to find a venue we liked that fit that many people, but after losing out venue, we cut our list down to 250.
+"His family wanted to have 400 guests which made it difficult to find a venue we liked that fit that many people, but after losing our venue, we cut our list down to 250.
 I can't wait to marry my best friend though, so the obstacles we have endured are nothing compared to what’s coming!
-The worst part about wedding planning has been trying to stay within our budget, because let’s be real, that’s so difficult when you’re a picky bride!"
+The worst part about wedding planning has been trying to stay within our budget because let’s be real, that’s so difficult when you’re a picky bride!"

 Sometimes grooms need a little help so that you don't have to freak and stress about what they didn't do a week before your wedding.

 Make sure you have enough luggage (and space in the luggage) for what you need to pack.
 If you need a garment bag and don't have one, get one.

 Take advantage of apps like Messenger that can make planning in a pinch more seamless and less stressful.
 Create a group chat for your bridal party via Messenger without having to worry about who is an Android user and who is on iMessage.
 Best part?
 You can even easily group video chat through the app to quickly get your bridesmaids' feedback on shoes or accessories.

-Don't forget to also set reminders for meetings with your wedding planner, special activities with your bridesmaids and any big moments with family and friends ahead of the wedding.
+Also, don't forget to also set reminders for meetings with your wedding planner, special activities with your bridesmaids and any big moments with family and friends ahead of the wedding.
 Access the reminders icon and get more done so you don't forget dates, times and locations of events.
 Share them with the group chat, so everyone can respond to your reminders.